wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 concerns is that the construction of continuations is distinct from *handling* of continuations.
 A continuation is handled at the delimiter of a control tag rather than at the invocation site of the control tag.
-Control tags are a mild extension of exception tags from exception handling proposal.
-The only difference is that in addition to a payload type, a control tag also declares a return type.
+Control tags are a mild extension of exception tags as in the exception-handling proposal.
+The key difference is that in addition to a payload type, a control tag also declares a return type.

+Typed continuations may be efficiently implemented using segmented stacks, but other implementations are also possible.

 <!-- Many industrial-grade programming languages feature non-local control
 flow abstractions such as async/await (C#/F#/JavaScript/Rust/Scala),